mitre/multiscanner/docs/modules.md

 - **API URL** - This is the URL to the API server
 - **timeout** - This is max time a sample with run for
 - **delete tasks** - When set to True, tasks will be deleted from cuckoo after detonation.
 This is to prevent filling up the Cuckoo machine's disk with reports.
-- **rerun** - When set to False, the module will check to see if the file's MD5 has been submitted and if there is a report.
-If a report exists it will use that instead of detonating the file again.
-When set to True, all files will be detonated.

 ### [ExifToolsScan] ###
 This module scans the file with Exif tools and returns the results.